gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 Blessings descended in return

-Your Vyäsa-püjä lecture
+Your Vyāsa-pūjā lecture

 Thereby affirmed

 It seemed as if the heavens opened

-For the mellows of Våndävana to shower upon us
+For the mellows of Vrindāvana to shower upon us

 Cleansing the mirror of my soul from the dust of illusion

-While subduing saàsära’s raging fire
+While subduing samsāra’s raging fire

 Awakening a taste for devotional life